South Carolina HVAC License: How to Become an HVAC Contractor in South Carolina

 Does My South Carolina HVAC License Work in Any Other State?

 South Carolina does have reciprocal agreements with several other states for the HVAC Mechanical Contractor License.
-Those states are Georgia, Louisiana, Ohio, Tennessee, Texas, and Utah.
+Those states are Alabama, Georgia, Louisiana, Mississippi, North Carolina, Ohio, Tennessee, Texas, and Utah.
 Also, the Municipal Association of South Carolina HARV Master Mechanical certification acts as a waiver for examination for the state license.

 HVAC Specific Requirements: EPA Certification